Certified Training: Small Boxes are All You Need: Additional Experimental Results

 \section{Additional Experimental Results}

 \paragraph{Loss Analysis} In \cref{fig:error_plot_app}, we show the error growth of an adversarially trained (left) and \ibp trained model over increasing \ratiols $\ratios$.
 We observe that errors grow only slightly super-linear rather than exponential for the adversarially trained network.
 We trace this back to the large portion of crossing ReLUs (\cref{tab:rel_states}), especially in later layers, leading to the layer-wise growth being only linear.
 For the \ibp trained model, in contrast, we observe exponential growth across a wide range of propagation region sizes, as the heavy regularization leads to a small portion of active and unstable ReLUs.
-In \cref{fig:error_plot_app_adex}, we compare \boxd errors around the unperturbed sample and the centre computed with an adversarial attack, as described in \cref{sec:method}.
+In \cref{fig:error_plot_app_adex}, we compare errors for \boxd centred around the unperturbed sample (\boxd Std) and around a high loss point computed with an adversarial attack (\boxd Adex).
 We observe that while the loss is larger around the adversarial centres, especially for small propagation regions, this effect is small compared to the difference between training or certification methods.